-This exhibition was conceived and realized by adelphi as a touring exhibition at the initiative of the German Federal Foreign Office.
+This exhibition was developed by adelphi as a touring exhibition and it is supported by the German Federal Foreign Office.
 Regionally specific elements have been developed in collaboration with Fundación Futuro Latinoamericano (FFLA), University of the South Pacific (USP), The Energy Research Institute (TERI), Vitae Civilis, OneWorld, and the Chinese Society for Sustainable Development (CSSD).
-The exhibition will continue to be displayed around the world over the coming years.
 Please download the ECC Exhibition Booklet for more information.

 Our Regional Partners